rozennjb/simurex2018_workshop/celliern/machine_learning/README.md

 git clone https://github.com/locie/simurex2018_workshop.git
 ```

-They attendees can freely use any code editor they want (spyder, vscode, a jupyter notebook...).
+The attendees can freely use any code editor they want (spyder, vscode, a jupyter notebook...).

 The later will allow you to directly run the teaching material (a notebook file as .ipynb).